 If you think you were fired for an illegal reason, your employer’s failure to follow their standard disciplinary procedures can be evidence of discriminatory intent.
 For example, if the employee handbook lists a multi-step disciplinary process, one wonders why an employer abandoned this process in firing an employee for a minor infraction.
 In this situation, the employer’s failure to follow its own procedures can be evidence of wrongful termination.

+The answer to “Can a job fire you for no reason?” is yes.
 Employers are not required to have a reason for terminating employees.
 However, refusing to provide a reason for termination may be an attempt to cover up illegal discrimination or retaliation.

 If an employer refused to explain why you were being terminated, ask yourself why your employer is not providing a reason.
 You may have a gut sense about why you were fired.
-If the reason is illegal, an expert employment lawyer will explore how to prove up the actual reason for your termination.
+If the reason is illegal, an employment lawyer will explore how to prove the actual reason for your termination.

-Employers often refuse to explain why you were fired when they know the reason is a bad or illegal reason.
+Employers often refuse to explain why you were fired when they know the reason is bad or illegal.
 Few employers will say, “I just don’t like working with pregnant women because they’re unreliable,” or “your medical leave was annoying so we’re firing you,” even if that is what they actually think.
 This would be admitting to discrimination.
 Instead of admitting discrimination, employers sometimes refuse to provide a reason to say you are being fired because you are an at-will employee.

 Can My Employer Lie About Why I’m Being Fired?